VolumeElement/VolumeElement.github.io/_posts/2023-09-08-integals-of-the-triple-product.md

 <center><a href="https://imgur.com/a/79yla3V"><img src="https://i.imgur.com/Yfe1q0C.png" alt="centered image" height="auto" width="367" title="source: imgur.com" /></a></center>

-The first way is by the residue theorem to show that
+The first evaluation method is to employ the residue theorem to show that

 $$I=\sum_{n=-\infty}^\infty f(n)+\pi\sum_{\zeta\in S}\underset{z=\zeta}{\text{Res}}\left[f(z)\cot(\pi z)\right],$$

-and the second by bounding the integrals along the edges of the square to show $I=0$.
+and the second such method is by bounding the integrals along the edges of the square to show $I=0$.
 The details of the bounding argument may be seen [here](http://people.uncw.edu/hermanr/complex/summation-series-residue.pdf).

 ## The integrals